Staying Healthy During the Summer

 - Mix together all ingredients except coconut.
 When coconut is cool, toss into the mix.
 Store in a sealed container.

 Short on time or just prefer a little less fuss?
 Grab one of my many pre-measured, individually packaged snack or meal options full of collagen, antioxidants, and nutrients.
-From Chocolate Coconut Collagen Fiber Bars to Slim Bone Broth To Go, you’ll be ready with your travel packs when healthy options aren’t readily available.
+From Chocolate Coconut Collagen Fiber Bars to Collagen Broth To Go, you’ll be ready with your travel packs when healthy options aren’t readily available.

 Another summer tip I often share takes some people by surprise – the power of summer soup.
 Yep, it’s perfect even in the summer heat.
 Soup can leave you feeling full without giving you that tired, heavy feeling.
 In fact, soup will leave your stomach so satisfied, you’ll end up eating up to 20% less than you normally do.
 Think of it as a slimming summer soup routine.
 There are so many amazing recipes you can experiment with that will give you the nutrients your body needs.
 It’s also another perfect way for you to get more bone broth into your diet.
 You’ll be restoring collagen and helping reverse the signs of aging by restoring your skin’s elasticity, fighting off fine lines, wrinkles, and brightening dull skin.
 Need a little inspiration?